 Advantages of L-1 to H-1B Change of Status

-- The process is relatively simple compared to other changes of statuses and if you happen to be denied for H-1B status, you can remain in the country on your L-1 visa!
+- The process is relatively simple compared to other changes of status and if you happen to be denied for H-1B status, you can remain in the country on your L-1 visa!

 - Foreign workers on L-1 status are not allowed to apply for a job other than the one in which they were approved for on their application.
 This means they also can’t transfer their L-1 visa to a different company.
 So by changing to H-1B visa status the foreign worker is able to change employers/jobs at any given point.